ShinThant3010/test-analysis-recommendation-vertex-ai-rag/api_spec/API_spec.md

     }
   ],
   "userFacingResponse": {
-    "summary": {  //final response be adjusted to be this part only "Test Name": "Computer Science 101"
+    "summary": {  -- final response will be adjusted to be this part (only) "Test Name": "Computer Science 101"
       "Current Performance": "You handle most reasoning items well but lose accuracy when multi-step percentage conversions appear.", "Area to be Improved": "Focus on translating narrative discount problems into structured steps before computing results.",